 We use a combination of biochemistry and structural biology to understand how COPII function is regulated, for example to promote secretion of large extracellular matrix components such as procollagens.
 Find out more.

-The lab is part of the Institute of Structural and Molecular Biology at Birkbeck College.
+The lab is part of the Institute of Structural and Molecular Biology at Birkbeck College and is currently seconded to the Francis Crick Institute

 Contact details: